opendocsg/opendoc-state-courts-practice-directions/PART-08-Evidence-Witnesses-Affidavits-And-Exhibits.md

 >> (ii) The paper used shall be white.

+>> (iii) Affidavits shall be produced by printing, lithography or typewriting, and in any case not by carbon copying.
+A document produced by a photographic or similar process giving a positive and permanent representation free from blemishes will be treated, to the extent that it contains a facsimile of matter produced by one of the above processes, as if it were so produced.
+Photographic copies which are not clearly legible will be rejected.
+>>
->> (iii) Affidavits shall be printed or typed, double-spaced, on one side or both sides of the paper.
+>> (iv) Affidavits shall be printed or typed, double-spaced, on one side or both sides of the paper.

 > (b) **Markings on affidavits**